FIRST-Tech-Challenge/fmltc/doc/design.md

 >   * create one OpenCV tracker for each box drawn on the video frame
 >   * repeats the following until it reaches the end of the video
 >     * reads another frame of the video
->     * updates each tracker with the new frame and gets the new bounding box
+>     * passes the new frame to each tracker and gets the new bounding box
->     * stores the new bounding boxes in the tracker entity
+>     * updates the tracker entity, setting the frame_number, bboxes_text, and
+>       update_time fields
 >     * waits for the bounding boxes to be approved or adjusted by the client
->   * periodically:
->     * checks whether the user has pressed the stop tracking button
+>     * checks whether the tracker client entity indicates that the user has
+>       pressed the stop tracking button and if so:
+>       * removes the tracker id from the video entity
+>       * deletes the tracker and tracker client entities from Cloud
+>         Datastore/Firestore
+>       * terminates
->     * checks whether the tracker client entity has not been updated in over 2 minutes
+>     * checks whether the tracker client entity has not been updated in over
+>       two minutes and if so:
+>       * assumes the user has closed the browser window
+>       * removes the tracker id from the video entity
+>       * deletes the tracker and tracker client entities from Cloud
+>         Datastore/Firestore
+>       * terminates
 >     * checks how long it has been running:
->       * if it is within 70 seconds of the estimated time limit, it triggers the start of
+>       * if it is within 70 seconds of the estimated time limit, triggers the
->         another Cloud Function to continue tracking objects.
+>         start of another Cloud Function to continue tracking objects
->       * if it is within 30 seconds of the estimated time limit, it terminates.
+>       * if it is within 30 seconds of the estimated time limit, terminates
->   * deletes the temporary file
+>   * before termination, deletes the temporary file
 >
 > * the client:
+>   * repeats the following until tracking is finished
->  * sends a /retrieveTrackedBboxes request to the server
+>     * sends a /retrieveTrackedBboxes (initially) or a /continueTracking
+>       (subsequently) request to the server
->  * the server:
+>     * the server, receiving the  /retrieveTrackedBboxes or /continueTracking
+>       request:
->    * writes the current time in the tracker client entity in Cloud Datastore/Firestore
+>       * writes the current time in the tracker client entity in Cloud
+>         Datastore/Firestore
+>       * checks whether the tracker entity has not been updated in over two
+>         minutes and if so:
+>         * assumes the tracker failed
+>         * updates the video entity, clearing the tracking_in_progress and
+>           tracker_uuid fields
+>         * deletes the tracker and tracker client entities from Cloud
+>           Datastore/Firestore
->    * responds with the new boxes from the tracker, if available
+>       * responds with the most recent boxes from the tracker or whether the
+>         tracker failed
+>     * if the user presses the stop button, sends a /stopTracking request to
+>       the server
+>     * the server, receiving the /stopTracking request:
+>       * updates the tracker client entity, setting the tracking_stop_requested
+>         field
 >     * periodically sends a /trackingClientStillAlive request to the server
->  * the server:
+>     * the server, receiving the /trackingClientStillAlive request:
->    * writes the current time in the tracker client entity in Cloud Datastore/Firestore
+>       * writes the current time in the tracker client entity in Cloud

- This allows the tracker in the server
-> to know if the user has closed the browser window/tab.
+>         Datastore/Firestore
 >
->
->
-> The server

 </details>